DolphDev/siren/README.md

 ### Toolbelt

 This library includes some extra tools for handeling data.
 For various reasons that are not listed, it is faster (or more reasonable) to include a toolset rather than actually having the library itself extensively handling the data.
-The toolbelt includes functions that would be useful in the usuage.
+The toolbelt includes functions that would be useful in the usage of this library.

 Current uses of the toolbelt.